manfeltor/leadsmanager/README.md

 - **Automated Alerts**
   Set up email and Slack notifications for lead status changes, submission errors, and other important events.
 API mail services already configured and waiting for mkt and commercial team feedback on mapped events for notifications.

-- **GraphQL API**
-  Add a GraphQL API alongside the current REST API to provide more flexible queries for frontend applications.

 - **Multi-language Support**
   Enable multi-language support for international users, starting with Spanish and English.

 - **Performance Optimization**
   Optimize database queries, reduce memory footprint, and enhance the overall speed of the web application, as routine continuous development.

+- **public API for data fetching**
+  Generate a public API for main data fetching like submissions, users matirx and their respective log activity and analysis results

 ---